 But does that mean there is nothing to worry about when booking a domestic break?

-And while we usually associate travel insurance with travel abroad, the current circumstances highlight more than ever why taking out a policy for a staycation can be a very good idea.
+And while we usually associate travel insurance with travel abroad, the current circumstances highlight more than ever why taking out a policy for a holiday in England can be a very good idea.

 The case for cancellation cover